¶Swanson: Execution model

 Note that control never returns from an invokable!
 Invokables are like continuations.
 Invoking is one-way.
 Everything is a tail call.

 That doesn’t mean that you can’t model something like “returning from a function”!
 You’ll have an invokable representing the function, and its single branch contains the body of the function.
 To “call” the function, you invoke its invokable.
-But instead of implicitly keeping track of a stack of function calls, you must explicitly pass in a _continuation_ as one of the inputs.
+But instead of implicitly keeping track of a stack of function calls, you must explicitly pass in a continuation as one of the inputs.
 This continuation represents the call stack that gets constructed before calling the function.
-Inside the function’s invokable, it will invoke the continuation anywhere that control is `return`ed to the caller.
+Inside the function’s invokable, it will invoke the continuation anywhere that control is returned to the caller.

 This also means that invokables don’t really have “output values”.
 In Swanson, an “output” is really just the input that’s passed into the continuation when it’s invoked.
 Control flow always moves forward!